 After the 2019 State election, Bronnie was appointed Minister for Mental Health, Regional Youth and Women.

-Bronnie is married with 2 daughters and is part of a family farming operation at Nimmitabel.
+Bronnie and her husband have two daughters and are part of a family farming operation at Nimmitabel.